mysteriouspants/ArgumentParser/README.md

     > bin/desc -h
     Example program with help flag!

-        Flag responding to -h and --help; required:NO multipleAllowed:NO Argument responding to -o and --out-file; required:NO multipleAllowed:YES
+        -h --help required:NO  multipleAllowed:NO
+        -o --out-file <value> required:NO  multipleAllowed:YES
     > bin/long-desc -h
     Example program with help flag!

-        Flag responding to -h and --help; required:NO multipleAllowed:NO -o file --out-file file (not required) specify zero or more output files.
+        -h --help required:NO  multipleAllowed:NO
+        -o file --out-file file (not required) specify zero or more output files.
 I' m not really sure why you'd want to pipe the output to more than one file, b ut the main point of this is to show how the program can wrap really long li